Buy one pair of eyeglasses, get a second pair 50% off!

 What Influences Your Eye Color

 Eye color is created by a type of pigmentation called melanin.
 Melanin concentrates in a part of the eye called the iris, which is a circular area around your pupil that helps control how much light enters your eyes.
 The more melanin you have in your eyes, the darker your eyes will be.
-So, people with brown eyes have produce more melanin, while those with blue or green eyes produce less.
+So, people with brown eyes produce more melanin, while those with blue or green eyes produce less.

 The amount of melanin in your irises, and thus your eye color, is determined by your genes.
-There are several genes that help determine eye color, and many of them also play a role in the coloring of your hair and skin.
+There are several genes that help determine eye color, and many of them also play a role in the color of your hair and skin.

-Your parents' eye colors also play a part in what eye color you have.
+Your parents' eye colors also play a part in what color you have.
 It’s common to see two parents with blue eyes having children that also have blue eyes.
 If one parent has blue eyes and the other has brown eyes, then their child's eye color is less predictable.

 If you're wondering which side of the family a newborn baby's eyes came from, you may want to wait a few months.
 It's completely normal for a baby's eye color to change and darken over the first few months of their life.
 That's because melanocytes, which are cells in the body that secrete melanin, continue to secrete in the eyes for about six months after birth.